Back to Life (However Do You Want Me): Production

 The album version of the song was an a cappella which was remixed and re-recorded before being released as a single.
 Two new versions were produced — the first taking the original recording with instrumentation added, and the second was a re-working of the song with new lyrics and chorus (also adding "However Do You Want Me" to the title).
 It was the second version that became most popular.
 In a 2012 interview with British newspaper The Guardian on how "Back to Life" was made, producer Jazzie B said:

 Everything about this single was magic.
 We weren't trying to follow any trend or fit into any category – we were just doing our own thing. ...
 Its shuffling beats were a cross between reggae and what was to become known as hip-hop: breakbeats and electronic sound.
 Caron Wheeler's vocal, coming over these very heavy bass beats, was the icing on the cake. ...
 We also had the Reggae Philharmonic Orchestra on the track, and the RPO became a key part of our sound. ...
 We often look to America for our influences, but this was a moment that put British music back on the map.
 It also came out at a special time in the industry's history – just before digital took over and everything seemed to fall apart.

-For a time, the album was packaged together with a CD3 single including the new versions of the song.
+For a time, the album was packaged together with a mini CD single including the new versions of the song.